Last Updated on

 Look for current hotel deals nearby Yosemite

-Visiting Yosemite Valley During the Busy Season?
+Tips for Visiting Yosemite Valley During Peak Season

-See a video of Yosemite without crowds here.
+See a video of Yosemite without crowds

 Here are a few tips on how to be less impacted by the crowds:

-Stay inside the Valley to take advantage of crowd-free (and infinitely beautiful) sunrises or the quiet pleasure of a moonlit stroll.
+- Stay inside the Valley to take advantage of crowd-free (and infinitely beautiful) sunrises or the quiet pleasure of a moonlit stroll.
 Wildlife viewing is at its peak during dawn and dusk.
-Accommodations range from the elegant opulence of the Ahwahnee to the rustic pleasures of tent camping.
+Accommodations range from the elegant opulence of the Ahwahnee Hotel to the rustic pleasures of tent camping.
 Trekaroo has great advice on how to score a campsite in Yosemite during the busy season.

-Avoid driving once you arrive in the valley.
+- Avoid driving once you arrive in the valley.
 Shuttles are a nice alternative but they can be very crowded during the high season.
 Bring bikes from home to make your way around the flat valley or rent them from the bike stand at Yosemite Lodge.
 The more you pedal from the main village areas, the more opportunity you have to enjoy a quieter slice of the valley.

-Take a hike.
+- Take a hike.
 The further you walk from the main road, the less people you will encounter.
 If you have little ones, here is a list of the best stroller-friendly strolls in Yosemite.

-Go for a swim.
+- Go for a swim.
 There are plenty of great places to swim in Yosemite Valley.
 Yes, you will share the water with fellow park-goers but at least you will be feeling cool and having fun!

-Leave the Valley!
+- Leave the Valley!
 Only about 5% of park visitors leave Yosemite Valley to explore what the rest of the park has to offer.
 That means 95% of visitors are missing out on some of the park’s greatest (and less crowded) treasures.

-Visit the High Country
+Avoid the Crowds and Visit High Sierra Country

-If you decide to brave the masses and visit Yosemite during the summer but find a couple of days in the Valley have left you craving a less populated but equally scenic version of the park, try heading up!
-Glacier Point is easily the most popular high elevation spot in the park, due to its sublime views of Yosemite Valley and the Sierras beyond, but easy access from the parking lot makes Glacier Point all too popular with the park’s numerous visitors.
+If you decide to brave the masses and visit Yosemite during the summer but find a couple of days in Yosemite Valley have left you craving a less populated but equally scenic version of the park, try heading up!
+Glacier Point is easily the most popular high elevation spot in the park, due to its sublime views of Yosemite Valley and the Sierras beyond, but easy access from the parking lot makes Glacier Point very popular with the park’s numerous visitors.

 Day hikes to the regions numerous alpine lakes, such as Elizabeth Lake and the Cathedral Lakes, are also great ways to enjoy the high country, just be aware of the altitude and drink plenty of water.
 Note: Tioga Pass does close for the season around the beginning of November and does not reopen until sometime in May.

 Discover Southern Yosemite